6 Ways 'Fallout: New Vegas' Made Me a Worse Person

 It fires toasters.
 See?
-IT'S ALL USEFUL.The end result is a grizzled and dangerous warrior, trundling around the virtual post-apocalypse performing great and heroic deeds - saving the president, fighting off ravenous demons, freeing captured sex slaves - who simply will not stop until he either accomplishes his mission, or stumbles across an abandoned dresser containing six irons, a pressure cooker, and seventy-two empty cola bottles.
+IT'S ALL USEFUL.The end result is a grizzled and dangerous warrior, trundling around the virtual post-apocalypse performing great and heroic deeds - saving the president, fighting off ravenous demons, freeing captured sex slaves - who simply

+I Am Inherently Good (Unless I Want Something You Have)I genuinely went into this game trying to behave with the same set of morals, standards and personality traits that I have in real life, for better or worse.
+And for the most part, my video game counterpart is a good person: He doesn't steal, he doesn't hurt the innocent, he always tries to help when he can, and he occasionally murders senior citizens for their eyeglasses.
 When you first start the game, you have the option of choosing genetic traits for yourself - a series of attributes with both negative and positive repercussions.
 One of them is called Four Eyes, and it gives you a bonus for wearing glasses, a penalty for not.
 Since I wear glasses in real life, and the trade-off seemed fair, I took it.
 But I was stupidly figuring that if you built a character who has needed glasses for their entire life, and you join them sometime in their early twenties, they would have either found a pair of fucking glasses by now, or else died by comically falling into an open manhole.
 I was wrong.
 After several hours of wandering the desolate nuclear deserts half-blind and miraculously stumbling to accidental victory like Mr. Magoo, I finally found what is apparently the last pair of prescription eyeglasses in the entire world...resting on the face of a kindly, if a bit gossipy old woman running a beat-down hotel.
 There was no hesitation: I took one look at her face, double-checked that the door was locked, walked back over to her desk, and put six bullets in her face.
 For her glasses.

 I really like those frames, ma'am...